Fundamental scaling relationships revealed in the optical light curves of tidal disruption events: The light curves of real TDEs

 Before applying this model to the entire light curve, we first consider only the first 180 days of post-peak observations and use only the exponential decay model (i.e., $L_{\rm early}$ in Eq.~\ref{eq:lcsum}).
 For this step, flat priors are used for all parameters.
 The priors are uninformative (i.e., well outside the range of the final posterior distributions).
 We make an exception for TDEs only detected in the post-peak phase.
 For these sources, the time of peak is fixed to the date of the first observation.

 The posterior distribution of the model parameters obtained from the first 180 days of post-peak observations are used to inform the full model that includes the plateau.
 For the decay and rise parameters we use Gaussian priors whose width is given by posterior distribution obtained of the first 180~days.
 These prior encode our believe that the early-time optical/UV emission is not dominated by the accretion disk.
 A Gaussian prior with $\sigma=0.1$~dex, centered on the early-time temperature is used for the plateau temperature.
-In addition, we require that the plateau temperature is greater than $10^4$~K. These priors on the temperature encodes the theoretically expected disk temperature and also take into account that both the light at peak and the light from the disk might be affected by the same amount of reddening due to dust in the host galaxy (host galaxy extinction is not a parameter in the lightcurve model used in this work).
+In addition, we require that the plateau temperature is greater than $10^4$~K. These priors on the temperature encode the theoretically expected disk temperature and also take into account that both the light at peak and the light from the disk will be affected by the same amount of reddening due to dust in the host galaxy (host galaxy extinction is not a parameter in our lightcurve model).

 Besides the exponential decay model, we also consider a power-law decay.
 That is, the post-peak term of Eq.~\ref{eq:lcearly} is replaced with $[(t-t_{\rm peak}+t_0)/t_0]^{p}$.
 We fix the index to $p=-5/3$ and apply this model to the first year of post-peak observations without including a plateau.
 The inferred value of $t_0$ from this analysis will be referred to as the `fallback timescale'.